howdyband/makerteens/about.md

 It is not a myth that well structured learning environments offer appropriate scaffolds toward predefined outcomes.

-**Accountability**

-In addition to itemizing time and expenses as per state requirements, student progress toward program goals is regularly assessed.
-Data which identified an at-risk student, such as truancy, low grades, and office referrals, are collected and evaluated.
-Baseline data is provided by those who are aware of student history and likely trajectory without effective intervention.
-In collaboration with the school counselor, administrator, parent, and community services, individualized outcomes are identified, tracked, and reported.

-**Prohibits Discrimination**

-The MAKERTEENS program is committed to providing a learning and work environment free from discrimination on the basis of race, creed/religion, color, national or ethnic origin, sex, sexual orientation, disability, marital status or age, in admission or access to participation in its programs and activities, pursuant to federal and state laws including, but not limited to, Title VI and VII of the Civil Rights Act, Title IX of the Education Amendment of 1972, Section 504 of the Rehabilitation Act of 1973, Title II of the Americans with Disabilities Act of 1990, and the Individuals with Disabilities Education Improvement Act.

 **Accountability** based on roll modeling Habits of Mind and Best Practices

 The state of North Carolina (Public Schools of North Carolina, 2001) did a longitudinal, in-depth evaluation of their alternative education programs spanning more than five years.
 Their findings are similar to those of other researchers.
 According to this report, successful alternative education schools have the following characteristics: